qarchli/qarchli.github.io/_posts/2020-08-19-rsa-encryption.md

 Cryptographic methods can be split up in two main branches: symmetric and asymmetric methods.

-- Symmetric encryption also called private-key encryption is the earliest known form of cryptography.
+- **Symmetric encryption** also called **private-key encryption** is the earliest known form of cryptography.
 It was first used by Julius Caesar to send secret messages throughout the Roman Empire.
 It was also used by the German army in WWII to transmit coded messages via the Enigma machine, later cracked by the British mathematician Alan Turing.
 Symmetric encryption uses the same shared key, referred to as the shared encryption key, for both encrypting the message by the sender and deciphering it back to plaintext by the receiver.
-- Asymmetric encryption also called public-key cryptography saves us from the need to share the same secret key between the communicating parties.
+- **Asymmetric encryption** also called **public-key encryption** saves us from the need to share the same secret key between the communicating parties.
 Instead, we use two different but linked keys.
 One for encryption and the other for decryption.

 The RSA algorithm I am going to address in this post is an asymmetric encryption method.